-- 20. Section 1-212(a), G.S., provides in relevant part: "Any person applying in writing shall receive, promptly upon request, a plain, facsimile, electronic or certified copy of any public record." - 21.
-It is found that the records described in paragraphs 13-16, above, are public records within the meaning of §§1-200(5) and 1-210(a), G.S., to the extent that they are records of an administrative function of the respondents. - 22.
-The respondents maintain that none of the requested records, including those described in paragraphs 13 through 16, above, are records of an administrative function within the meaning of §1-200(1), G.S., and that therefore the Commission lacks subject matter jurisdiction over the complaint. - 23.
+- 24. Section 1-212(a), G.S., provides in relevant part: "Any person applying in writing shall receive, promptly upon request, a plain, facsimile, electronic or certified copy of any public record." - 25.
+It is found that the records described in paragraphs 18 through 21, above, are public records within the meaning of §§1-200(5) and 1-210(a), G.S., to the extent that they are records of an administrative function of the respondents. - 26.
+The respondents maintain that none of the requested records, including those described in paragraphs 18 through 21, above, are records of an administrative function within the meaning of §1-200(1), G.S., and that therefore the Commission lacks subject matter jurisdiction over the complaint. - 27.
 In Clerk of the Superior Court v.
 FOIC, 278 Conn.
-28 (2006), our Supreme Court concluded that, at least with respect to the judicial branch, the phrase "administrative functions" consist of activities relating to its budget. - 24.
-It is found that the information recorded in Core-CT relates solely to the respondents' budget. - 25.
-Although the respondents' contend that form CO-17 cannot be redacted to disclose only budgetary information, it is found, to the contrary, that the only arguably non-budgetary information contained on that form are the names of individuals other than the payee, such as clients of the respondents, to whom services have been provided, and the name or docket number of the court cases, which information could directly identify an individual client. - 26.
-It is found that the complainant obtained copies of CO-17s from the judicial department in response to requests for public records under the sole custody and control of the courts. - 27.
-It is found that the judicial department redacted the cases and docket numbers and other information that might lead to the identification of the individual client to whom the services were related, but not any of the budgetary information.
+28 (2006), our Supreme Court concluded that, at least with respect to the judicial branch, the phrase "administrative functions" consist of activities relating to its budget.